On the Power of Finite Ambiguity in B\"uchi Complementation: Related Work

 More significantly, for complementation, we applied codeterministic run DAGs to \emph{both} \rkc~\cite{kupferman2001weak} and \slc as presented in~\cite{DBLP:conf/birthday/VardiW08}.
 (The complementation construction proposed in~\cite{rabinovich18} is a variant of \slc as introduced in~\cite{kahler2008complementation}.)
 The comparison of the construction in~\cite{rabinovich18} and our improvement over \slc is as follows.
-First, the complementary NBW constructed in~\cite{rabinovich18} is a UNBW with at most $\bigO(5^{n})$ states; this complementary NBW is the product automaton of the transducer $\mathcal{T}$, a \buchi automaton $\mathcal{C}$ for expressing unambiguity and a \buchi automaton $\aut[D]$ for accepting all possible ways to construct codeterministic DAGs over $w \notin \lang{\aut}$.
-Our complementary NBW is not required to be a UNBW, since we are interested in complementation for containment checking.
+First, the complementary NBA constructed in~\cite{rabinovich18} is a UNBA with at most $\bigO(5^{n})$ states; this complementary NBA is the product automaton of the transducer $\mathcal{T}$, a \buchi automaton $\mathcal{C}$ for expressing unambiguity and a \buchi automaton $\aut[D]$ for accepting all possible ways to construct codeterministic DAGs over $w \notin \lang{\aut}$.
+Our complementary NBA is not required to be a UNBA, since we are interested in complementation for containment checking.
 Thus, the bound of $\bigO(5^{n})$ given in~\cite{rabinovich18} is exponentially larger than the bound of $\bigO(4^{n})$ we achieve in this work.
-Indeed, the product automaton of $\aut[T]$ and $\aut[D]$ in~\cite{rabinovich18} does yield a complementary NBW with $\bigO(4^{n})$ states, but this construction and complexity were not explicitly given in~\cite{rabinovich18}.
+Indeed, the product automaton of $\aut[T]$ and $\aut[D]$ in~\cite{rabinovich18} does yield a complementary NBA with $\bigO(4^{n})$ states, but this construction and complexity were not explicitly given in~\cite{rabinovich18}.